 We owe the heart & soul, and character of our Chablis wines to our vines on the hillsides of our vineyards, imbedded on the soils from the Jurassic geological movement, which occurred nearly 150 million years ago.

-Our intriguing and mysterious soil hosts fossils such as small oysters, scallops, sea snails and the ever marvelous ammonites.
 Its layer is rather uniform, a type of chalky marl, with thin, marly limestone that contains layers enriched with seashells.Geologists call this the Kimmeridgian soil, a name as unique as the territory itself.

 It was back in 1118, when the first grape vines were planted by the Pontigny monks, who were the agronomists of their time.
 This particularly complex and precise soil shapes the typicality of our wines.
 Even to this day, it is good, old Mother Nature who holds the secrets of this noble alchemy.